poxuan/mvcs/README_EN.md

 --connect:
     As you can have many databases, this param mean the table in which database.
     Just use it as  --connect=mysql2
+--style:
+    Sometimes you may want to create files in different template.
+    Create a dri in resource/stubs, and craete a different template.
 ```

 1. Before you use this command, you should edit the stubs and config to fit your project. \